Svendolin/All-about-Javascript/readme.md

 // Function declarations are pushed to the top due to js hoisting: console.log(square(4)) // 16
-// Function was called above, parameter n was filled with a number.
+// Function was called above, variable n was filled with a number.
 This here is the built up of the function: function square ( n ) {
   return n * n
 }